tommyash122/Cellular-automaton---Global-warming-behavior/README.md

   changes in the other components of the system and raises its general temperature and ultimately causes its destruction.

   # Final conclusion:
-  # we need to protect our planet, it is too fragile.
+  # We need to protect our planet, it is too fragile.
   ![gif](https://media.giphy.com/media/xTiTnDtaiN5cD21tQY/giphy.gif)